Jamaica Bridal Expo Review, Part 1

 Caribbean.
 Marilyn spoke on ‘Are

-.
+you doing Justice to the Wedding Industry’.
 Marilyn shared that the Caribbean is the

 perfect location for Destination Weddings as we boast beaches, ecotourism,